View Our Photo Gallery

 Each trip is tailored to the desires of the guests.
 Generally, about a total of 5 hours each day (give or take a couple of hours), broken by a lunch stop, along with any other exploring adventures.

 Yes, we do normally change campsites every day.
 This allows us to cover new scenery, rapids, and side adventures each day at a fun, comfortable pace.
-We occasionally spend a layover day at the same camp on our Middle Fork of the Flathead and Tatshenshini River trips to allow time for some awesome, more extensive side trips.
+We occasionally spend a layover day at the same camp on our Middle Fork of the Flathead and Tatshenshini River trips to allow time for some awesome, more extensive side hikes.

 Yes, we can store your extra bags and make arrangements for them to be transported to meet you at the end of the trip.
 However, we do recommend that you leave any unnecessary valuables at home.
 Your wallet, airline tickets, & other valuables should be placed in a zip lock bag and taken with you on your trip.